Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 6. Based on the table of rules: "rock" beats "scissors", "scissors" beats "paper", "paper" beats "rock"
   - When developing my solution, I will use these rules to guide the conditional statements I need to write to determine the winner

-7. Does capitalization matter?
-  - I want to know whether we need to tell the difference between "Rock" and "rock"
-  - I will assume that all input will be lowercase as shown in the Rock, Paper, Scissors rules on Learn

 <br>

 We should keep in mind that sometimes, areas of clarification may not jump out at us when we first read the prompt.
 It's completely OK to think through the prompt, and even start working on it.
 As we start to write code, we may note something we missed before or realize that we need to ask a clarifying question.
 This is a normal part of the problem-solving process.
 So don't feel like we need to note everything or ask all our clarifying questions before we start working on the problem.